angr/angr/docs/core-concepts/loading.rst

 ^^^^^^^^^^^^^

-We've discussed ``auto_load_libs`` already - it enables or disables CLE's attempt to automatically resolve shared library dependencies, and is on by default.
+We've discussed ``auto_load_libs`` already - it enables or disables CLE's attempt to automatically resolve shared library dependencies, and is off by default.
 Additionally, there is the opposite, ``except_missing_libs``, which, if set to true, will cause an exception to be thrown whenever a binary has a shared library dependency that cannot be resolved.